jonaylor89/JAZ/README.md

 ### Design

-To scan we open the object database and for every object in the database we spawn a thread and check its contents.
-In each object we scan through and look for regex patterns of common keys provided by an array.
-In the future we'd like this array to be configurable and for there to be a pool of threads to distribute work across as opposed to spawning a thread for each operation as we do now.
+In each object contained in the object database, we scan through and look for regex patterns of common keys provided by an array.
+If any secrets are found, the script simply prints the secret type to the console and provides the object id.

 ### Improvements